voncloft/Voncloft-Search/README.md

 For httpd.conf put your folders that you plan on searching and keeping tabs on in the alias section.

-Also I have hard coded the IP 192.168.1.1 since it is my own router so you may need to tweak that yourself.
+Also I have hard coded the IP 192.168.1.1 in the search return results - since it is my own router so you may need to tweak that yourself.

 Start Apache, php, and mysql